geoffreylewis/online_registration_form/README.md

 ## Software Summary

-I built a mobile-first registration form that includes multiple form elements and attributes including <input>, <label>, <select>, and <option>.
+I built a mobile-first registration form (from a mockup provided by Team Treehouse) that includes multiple form elements and attributes including <input>, <label>, <select>, and <option>.
 I also included a media query to account for screen sizes 768px and larger in size.

 ## Built With